What is otoplasty (ear reshaping)?

 You will have to wear your dressing for about one week, but your surgeon will give you detailed instructions on when it can come off and how to best manage it while you sleep.

-You will have scars at the incision site; however, these will fade over time.
+You will have scars at the incision site.
+These will fade over time.